MonedaCloud/Cardano-Installation/README.md

 # Cardano-Installation

-This repo contains scripts and installation steps for Cardano node as block producer and relay.
+This repo contains scripts and installation steps for Cardano node as a block producer and relay.

 ## How to use this repo: